Challenges in Leveraging Big Data in Retail

 With so many teams working with consumer data, retailers need comprehensive auditing and tracking features to guarantee compliance.
 They want a historical trail for any data merged or updated and want to get alerted to abnormal data viewing patterns by application users for possible information breach or theft.
 Compliance and transparency need to be inbuilt into the data management rather than treated as reports developed as an afterthought.

 According to a McKinsey study, the continued adoption and development of big data levers have the potential to increase US retail productivity by more than 0.5 percent a year through 2020.
 Such a boost in profitability is especially significant in a sector where margins are notoriously tight.

 Are you ready to address the above pain points and turn your big data into a valuable asset?
-Answer these ten questions to learn how prepared you are to manage your retail data effectively.
+Answer these seven questions to learn how prepared you are to manage your retail data effectively.